CuiChris/variable-resolver/readme.txt

-This utility is for dynamically generating deployment configuration files for multiple environments.
+This utility is for dynamically generating files for multiple targets.
-When you update configuration files, please make sure you run it locally and verify generated configuration files.

-Basic folder structure:
+Basic folder structure(dev and prod are just example targets, targets can have any name):
 - variable_resolver.py
 - settings
   - _all